sbeliakova/nexmo-developer/_api/voice.md

 `rejected` | The call was rejected
 `unanswered` | The call was not answered
-`busy` | The number being dialled was on another call
+`busy` | The number being dialled was on another call `cancelled` | The call was ended before the user could answer the call

 When a Call enters a state of `timeout`, `failed`, `rejected`, `unanswered` or `busy` the `event_url` webhook endpoint can optionally return an NCCO to override the current NCCO.
 See [Connect with fallback NCCO](/voice/guides/ncco-reference#connect_fallback).